EMDR

 Many of my adult clients often have trauma from childhood abuse, neglect and emotional abandonment, growing up as part of the LGBTQ+ community, toxic and/or abusive relationships, sexual assault, and single incident traumas (witnessed or experienced).

-As a result of these experiences, many of my clients show symptoms of flashbacks, intrusive thoughts or voices, depression (including self-harm and suicidal thoughts), anxiety (including fears, phobias or panic attacks), irritability, sexual dysfunction, sleep disturbance, dissociation, and difficulties with social connection.
+As a result of these experiences, many of my clients show symptoms of flashbacks, intrusive thoughts or voices, depression, anxiety (including fears, phobias or panic attacks), irritability, low self-esteem, sexual dysfunction, sleep disturbance, difficulties in school or at work, and difficulties with social connection.

 EMDR with Children